adobe-apiplatform/user-sync.py/docs/user-manual/index.md

       - federatedID         # you wouldn’t have all of these since that would exclude everyone
 ```

 These are optional configuration items.
-The identify individual or groups
+They identify individual or groups
 of accounts and the identified accounts are protected from deletion by
 User Sync.
 These accounts may still be added to or removed from user
 groups or Product Configurations based on the group map entries and